 This collection includes Horace B. Jewell's Civil War letters to his family in Michigan, written while serving with the 52nd Ohio Infantry.A letter, written in a camp near Sharpsburg, Maryland in October 1862, by J. Benton ("Bent"), a Captain in the First Michigan Infantry, discusses the relative fighting merits of eastern "city" troops and western men in the Union Army.This collection includes the Civil War reminiscences of Newton Thorne Kirk (1836-1909).
 Written between 1907 and 1909, this account was based on a war diary of Kirk's service with Company E, 26th Michigan Infantry.
 This civil war collection of George L. LaForest includes letters, articles and images from the civil war period.The collection contains images from the civil war in Georgia and Tennessee.A manuscript from James Lucas' narration where he describes the American political scene in the 1850s and the coming of the Civil War.
 The collection consists of materials from the Mallison family including the Civil War letters of Simeon Mallison and George Hewes.Alvah Marsh served with the 7th Michigan Infantry, primarily in Virginia.
 He was wounded in November 1863, and spent the following months as a patient and later as a nurse in Virginia army hospitals, where he also caught smallpox.

-Marsh apparently received a medical discharge in 1864.This collection consists of Civil War letters from Irenus McGowan to friends in Michigan.
+Marsh apparently received a medical discharge in 1864.The Marsh family papers consist of original and typed transcripts of Civil War letters, the bulk of which were written by Benjamin F. Marsh to his family in Fentonville, Michigan, while serving in the 8th Michigan Infantry.This collection consists of Civil War letters from Irenus McGowan to friends in Michigan.
 A former schoolteacher, McGowan served with the 29th Indiana Infantry in Mississippi, Kentucky, and Tennessee.
 In his letters he discusses military life as well as the battles of Shiloh and Corinth, the Confederacy's weakness, and the Homestead Bill.This collection consists of a typewritten copy of the Civil War diary (1862-1865) of John C. McLain.This collection consists of correspondence (1862-1864) received by Miss Emma Miller of Chickaming (Berrien County), Michigan during the Civil War.This collection consists of Nelson's war diaries, several transcriptions, a narrative describing Nelson's war experiences, and a muster roll.

 This collection consists of three Civil War letters from Roger Noble of the 7th Michigan Infantry to his family in Michigan.
 He describes daily war life and tells of looting Robert E. Lee's plantation.
 The collection also contains a newspaper photo of Noble printed in 1961.This collection consists of a typed transcript of the reminiscences of Virginia Norfleet which was written for her grandchildren.
 This collection consists of two Civil War letters of Harrison Outwater from the 1st New York Artillery.Collection consists primarily of the diaries of John Parkhurst relating details of court cases he tried, battle accounts of the Civil War, his experiences as a prisoner-of-war, and later his business affairs and political problems.
 Also Civil War correspondence with his sisters and with various government officials.
 There are speeches he gave at regimental reunions and during election campaigns, both for himself and for Horace Greeley.
 Included are Parkhurst's official military record and souvenirs from regimental reunions.
 Newspaper clippings discuss Parkhurst's life and his regimental reunions.
 Folders and two scrapbooks contain photographs of people from the Civil War period and from Tennessee.